yapyunqi/MUSA611-CPLN692-week7/assignment/README.md

 This midterm project might be the largest Javascript application you have written so far.
 An exciting milestone for sure.
-Since it is a larger application, it might be helpful to step back and think about the project before starting to write code.
+Since it is a larger application, it can be helpful to step back and think about the project before starting to write any code.

 In midtermFunctions.js, write short descriptions of the functions that will make up your application.
 You don't need to write any of the code inside the functions